Wyong Public School

 Wyong Public School is a public co-educational primary school located in the Central Coast town of Wyong, New South Wales, Australia.
 It is administered by the New South Wales Department of Education, with an enrolment of 417 students and a teaching staff of 29, as of 2023.
-The school serves students from Kindergarten to Year 6.
+Currently led by Principal Mitchell Welham, the school serves students from Kindergarten to Year 6.

 When the original school opened in 1888, it was located in temporary accommodation known as Watt's Concert Hall.
 In May 1889, the pupils moved to the Alison Road School and in September 1979, the school opened at the current site on Cutler Drive.

 History

 Charles Alison, a resident of the local area, wrote a letter to the Department of Education in December 1887 requesting an application form for establishing a school.
 The application was dated 20th April 1888 and on 12 June the very same year, James Inglis, via the Department of Education, announced in the New South Wales Government Gazette that a public school was being proposed in the town of Wyong.

 The first teacher, William Berry, was appointed on 28 June 1888 and he opened the school on Monday, 2nd July 1888.
 It opened as a public school and remained one until December 1943, opening as a Central School in January 1944.
 It remained as a Central School until December 1949 and was subsequently turned back to a public school the following year.